ASD-Blueprint/desktop.gov.au/docs/security/hybrid-security-risk-management-plan.md

 #### Ongoing and completed treatments

-- Agency treatments
+- Organisation treatments
-  - Agency IT Security Policy for authorised staff to not provide privileged access to unauthorised staff and not allow logging in using service accounts
+  - Organisation IT Security Policy for authorised staff to not provide privileged access to unauthorised staff and not allow logging in using service accounts
   - Administrative break glass accounts will only be utilised when no other privileged account can be utilised
   - Approval process to obtain a privileged user account
-  - Training to Agency nominated system administrators
+  - Training to Organisation nominated system administrators
 - HybridSystem treatments
   - Conditional Access enforces Multi-Factor Authentication (MFA) for all privileged users
   - Azure AD Identity Protection enabled to alert on detected User and Sign-in risks